ibexa/documentation-developer/docs/content_management/content_api/browsing_content.md

 In Twig this can also be accessed by `location.content`.
 This is a lazy property.
 It triggers loading of content when first used.
-In case of bulk of locations coming from Search or Location Service, the content is also loaded in bulk for the whole location result set.
+In case of bulk of locations coming from Search or location Service, the content is also loaded in bulk for the whole location result set.

 ## Comparing content versions